owlchester/kanka-docs/docs/guides/dashboard.md

 ### Text Header

 This add a full row of just text on the dashboard, useful for splitting sections up.
-For example having a "The heroes" text above 4 entity previews of the campaign's players.
+For example having a "The heroes" text above 4 entry previews of the campaign's players.

-### Random Entity
+### Random Entry

-Similar to the entity preview, this however selects a random entity from the campaign to display on the dashboard.
+Similar to the entry preview, this however selects a random entry from the campaign to display on the dashboard.

 ### Campaign Header